vveg26/vveg26/README.md

-- 👋 Hi, I’m @azurychu
+- 👋 Hi, I’m Julian
 - 👀 I’m interested in Qiqi
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me azurychu27@gmail.com

 <!---
 azurychu/azurychu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.